ljdrg/ljdrg.github.io/pages/how_to_get_started.md

 Go to [GitHub Classroom](https://classroom.github.com/) and sign in with you GitHub account.
 The first time using GitHub Classroom you have to authorize Classroom for your GitHub account, click “authorize GitHub”.

 Then you are asked to “create your first classroom”.
-You can then either create an organization or grant access to an existing organization
+You can then either create an organization or grant access to an existing organization.

-The organization you choose for your classroom is the place where all of your student’s assignment repositories will live.
-Each student will have their own assignment repository where they will do their work.

 ### Creating a new organization

 The organization you choose for your classroom is the place where all of your student’s assignment repositories will live.
 For every assignment you create in GitHub Classroom new repositories are added to this organization, one for every student accepting an assginment.
 So let’s say you have 5 students and 2 assignments in your GitHub classroom and all 5 students have accepted these two assignments.
 That means that in your GitHub organization you have 10 repositories.

-When creating a new organization you have to give it a name (e.g. course name) and choose if you want to connect it with a personal or a business account.
+When creating a new organization you have to give it a name (e.g. the course name) and choose if you want to connect it with a personal or a business account.
 Choose the personal account option.
 After clicking “Next” you come back to the GitHub Classroom site.
-You have now created a new existing organization
+You have now created a new organization.

 ### Grant access to an existing organization